nchandolaj/mle/cs & data/docs/hash_tables.md

 * **Database Indexing:** To quickly locate records without scanning entire tables.
 * **Caching:** Storing web page data or API responses for instant

+# Hash Map Vs Hash Tables

+While the terms are often used interchangeably in casual conversation, the technical distinction usually depends on the specific programming language (like Java) or the underlying implementation strategy.

+## Summary for Python Users
+In Python, this distinction (betweeh 'Hash Map' & 'Hash Tables') is largely irrelevant.
+Python only has the 'dict' (dictionary) type.
+Under the hood, Python’s 'dict' is a **highly optimized hash table** that uses **Open Addressing** rather than Chaining.
+It is not thread-safe for complex operations (though individual atomic operations are protected by the Global Interpreter Lock, or GIL).